Few things in life are free. However, Lancie's articles are, so why not start your money-saving journey with a good read?

 The price of college tuition is infamously high.
 Students take out debt in the hundreds of thousands, parents save and scrimp lovingly for years to build up a fund brutally decimated all too soon, and that's before you walk into your first lecture.

-As a recent graduate, I recall some of the mistakes I made very clearly.
+As a graduate myself, I recall some of the mistakes I made very clearly.
 Most of them were small, but every little bit adds up.
-So, here are three small practical ways to save money at college.
+So, here are three easy, practical ways to save money at college.

 1. Say Goodbye to Books